ORESoftware/observable-persistent-queue/README.md

 # Disclaimer

 This library is in beta; not all features mentioned are working as described.
-Because the lock/unlock cycle takes about 3 ms, and other code needs to execute as well, the queue will grow unboundedly if items are added to the queue faster than every 25 ms. Unfortunately adding more readers in different processes probably will not help drain the queue, because locking/unlocking is still a bottleneck, and the more lock/unlock requestors the slower it is for everyone to read from the queue.
+Because the lock/unlock cycle takes about 3 ms, the queue will grow unboundedly if items are added to the queue faster than every 15 ms. Unfortunately adding more readers in different processes probably will not help drain the queue, because locking/unlocking is still a bottleneck, and the more lock/unlock requestors the slower it is for everyone to read from the queue.
 This library will delay adding new items to the queue if the number of requests waiting for a lock is greater than a certain